whbdupree/ERHNet/README.md

 # ERHNet
-Hopfield network embedded in an Erdős–Rényi graph
+Hopfield network embedded in an Erdős–Rényi graph.
+Mostly just for fun and education.